DataDog/integrations-core/docs/developer/tutorials/snmp/how-to.md

 pip install snmpsim
 ```

-Then run the tool, specifying the MIB, and start and stop OIDs (which can correspond to .e.g the first and last columns in the table respectively).
+Then run the tool, specifying the MIB with the start and stop OIDs (which can correspond to .e.g the first and last columns in the table respectively).

 For example: